 The sliding doors offer an element of privacy to the room, without the need for bulky door knobs.
 Notice the pops of color from the black and yellow bookshelf, creating a striking counterpoint to offset the minimal space.

 Sometimes, an area to step outside and breathe in fresh air, brings a whole new level of serenity to your space.
 Just off the master bedroom is a spacious elevated private deck that’s perfect for some meditation and calm.
-The wooden panels are warm, and complemented by the colored screens for when you need a bit more privacy.
+The wooden panels are warm, and complement the colored screens for when you need a bit more privacy.

 The residence exudes a modern tranquility and opens up around the house in an almost unpredictable manner.
 The area is absolutely stunning and fully functional, it’s no wonder the owners are heads over heels for their new home.
 With an ambitious design vision, the designers were able to work hand in hand with owners to bring their dream home to completion.

 Interested in seeing more stunning modern homes?
 Check out this Perth home with a mid-century twist.
+Remember to subscribe to our newsletter for the latest updates on your mailbox.
+Follow us on Pinterest for daily design inspiration.